gemc/home/_documentation/system.md

 - `materials.py`: the materials' builder; shows two different ways to define materials
 - `forward.jcard`: the steering card that loads the detector and defines the event generator, the output and the options

+## Build the system and run gemc

-To build the detector, execute `forward.py`.
+Following the above example, to build the detector, execute `forward.py`.
 This will create the databases for the geometry and materials.
 The default database format is `text` and the default variation is `default`, so the files `forward__geometry_default.txt` and `forward__materials_default.txt` will appear.